Igbo History and Origins

 Conclusion

 This first phase of Christianizing the Ìgbò people was a long and tedious one lasting about 60 years.
 As we have examined so far, the phase was marked by many trials and errors, instabilities, confusion, chaos, crises, and anxieties, all of which prove that the Christianization program was unsuccessful within the said period, judging by the number of resources and long years expended.
-The Ìgbò were not going to allow themselves to be Christianized by strangers in their own territory.
+The Ìgbò were not going to allow themselves to be Christianized by strangers in their territory.
 More than 90% of them would rather take advantage of the material offers and promises made by missionaries while remaining loyal to the traditional spiritual systems.
-In spite of their overall dense population of the Ìgbò running into hundreds of thousands at the time, the zealous missionaries—CMS, RCM, and Presbyterian combined—could not make a thousand of them Christians in all of 60 years between 1841 and 1901.
+Despite their overall dense population of the Ìgbò running into hundreds of thousands at the time, the zealous missionaries—CMS, RCM, and Presbyterian combined—could not make a thousand of them Christians in all of 60 years between 1841 and 1901.
 Naturally, this implied that success was very slow.
 On the other hand, it was expected also to slow down the pace of trade which was the economic—and major—arm of the civilizing mission.
 As such, something decisive, even ruthless, radical, and sweeping needed to be done to hasten progress.
 That?
-The bloody military expeditions in Ìgbòland which began with Arọchukwu in today’s Abia State in November 1901.
-That is where the second part of this history series would begin from.
-And that is the second phase of the Christianization of Ìgbò people.
+The bloody military expeditions in Ìgbòland began with Arọchukwu in today’s Abia State in November 1901.
+That is where the second part of this history series would begin.
+That is the second phase of the Christianization of Ìgbò people.

 This Phenomenal Historical Piece Was Written By Chijioke Ngobili For Voice Of The Sun